Ask the city mayor or state governor to declare March "National Nutrition Month®." Provide a proclamation form to make it easier for the staff.

 Classroom: Ask children to carefully save empty food product labels and boxes.
 Spend some time reading labels and comparing information in the Nutrition Facts panels.
 Expand into a menu-planning opportunity, individually or in teams, using MyPlate as the guide to a healthy meal.

 Start a school vegetable garden by planting seeds indoors or in the ground.
+If that's not feasible during the pandemic, consider showing videos on how to plant a garden.

 Develop a lesson plan that explains the science behind ingredients needed for baking.